jfprogramming/dpkg-status/README.md

 - A Qt-based application for display results of the `dpkg_status.py` script.
 - Supporting scripts for environment setup and installation.

-The project is designed to simplify dependency management and application packaging for Debian-based systems.
+The project is designed to report packages installed on Debian-based systems.

 ---